Keith Walsh-ART

 2025

-My research-based artwork uniquely maps and chronicles histories of the political Left in the United States.
-They visualize radical, pragmatic, humanist and democratic struggles and traditions by multi-racial and multi-cultural social and labor organizations, grass roots political activists, artistic and organizational cultural producers.
+My research-based artwork uniquely chronicles histories of the political Left in the United States.
+They visualize pro-democratic, anticapitalist, and anti-fascist struggles by diverse social and labor organizations and activists, and cultural producers.
+While my work seriously investigates the past, it moves steadily toward a new egalitarian future society.

 2008

-The CABS are the products of our post- 911era, filtering our attitudes into form itself.
+The CABS filter our post-911 attitudes back into form itself.
 In a back-to-the-future manner, I was particularly intrigued by Democratic philosophies and the proportional logics of the human body that were embedded into the formal grammars of ancient Greek and Roman Classicism.
 Classicism and its descendent Neoclassicism have, however, mixed historical legacies.
 While their forms may embody ideals of honor, civic virtue, and democracy, they also symbolize autocratic political power, personal luxury, and ostentation.
 Classicism strangely accommodated for all of these philosophical manifestations through its own form of entropy-- the poetic tragedy.

 Weekend installation, Los Angeles, 2011